Flo451/IDN2QRadar/README.md

 # IDN2QRadar

-Scripting to send audit logs from SailPoint IDN to QRadar
+Scripting to send audit logs from SailPoint IDN to QRadar hosted in AWS.

 ## Project goal:
 Send SailPoint IdentityNow (IDN) Event logs to QRadar SIEM.
 Once the events are in QRadar we can  build rules that trigger offenses if undesired behavior is observed.